Webinar Popup Cancel button

 The label’s background mustn’t interfere with the readability of the printed matter.
 So, it must provide sufficient contrast and be devoid of graphical designs that obscure the printed information.

-FDA cosmetic label example
+Below is an FDA cosmetic label example of a popular cosmetic brand.

 Neutrogena labeling

-The following sections explain the information you must include on your label and the format you must present it in.
+The following sections explain the information you must include on your cosmetic label and the format you must present it in.

-1. Statement of Identity
+1. Statement of identity

-For example, If your product is GlowDew body lotion, GlowDew is your product name, and body lotion is the identity of the commodity or the nature of the cosmetic.
+For example, if your product is GlowDew body lotion, GlowDew is your product name, and body lotion is the identity of the commodity or the nature of the cosmetic.

 Note: The type must be in bold and sized reasonably.
 It must also be parallel to the base on which the product usually rests.